-Pork ribs become fall-off-the-bone tender when you use your pressure cooker or Instant Pot to cook them in just 30 minutes.
-You'll love making carnita tacos out of the perfectly-cooked meat.
+Pork ribs become fall-off-the-bone tender when you use your electric pressure cooker or Instant Pot to cook them in just 30 minutes.
+You'll love making carnitas tacos out of perfectly-cooked meat.

 Servings and Ingredients